joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/intro-to-persistence-with-userdefaults/README.md

 The `NS` prefix before the familiar types means that the system was originally built for Objective-C.  By default, there is bridging built in between `String` and `NSString` and the compiler is able to convert one into the other.
 Sometimes this may cause errors, so it's something to watch out for.

+UserDefaults is a good way to store small amounts of information.
+It is NOT to store large complicated objects that take up a lot of memory.
+This is because the app will load all the stored information on launch, and having too much information stored there will make it take longer to launch your app.

 # 3. Using UserDefaults to persist information